-Pool of Topics for Group discussion or Seminar presentation : 1.
+Pool of Topics for Group discussion or Seminar presentation: 1.
 Feedback mechanism 2.
 Hormone -a chemical messenger 3.
 Exocrine vs Endocrine system 4.
 Neurohormone 5.
 Hypothalamus and biorhythm 6.
 Catecholamine hormone 7.
 Pituitary-the master gland 8.
 Thyroid gland and metabolism 9.
-Androgenic hormones 9.
 Androgenic hormones 10.
 Hormones in homeostasis 11.
 Genetic control of hormone action.
 12. Hormone action

 CA (30 marks) ESE (20 marks) 1.
 Assessment based on practical topics (class test)-10 1.
 Dissection (Sl no 2, any one)-Dissection-4, Display-2, 2.
-PPT/Poster preparation, presentation and write up Drawing-2, Labelling -2, (10) submission-3+4+3=10 2.
+PPT/Poster preparation, presentation and write up Drawing-2, Labelling -2, (10) submission-3+4+3= 10 2.
 Identification (Sl no 1)-Naming-0.5 and features-1.5 (2 x 3=6) 3.
 Attendance and Participation in class-5 3.
 LNB-2 4.
 Practical skills, laboratory reports, etc-5 4.
-VIVA-2 NOTE : Identification of behaviour/nest/ethogram could be done by using card printed with photograph/drawing/data.
+VIVA-2 NOTE

-- Identification of behaviour/nest/ethogram could be done by using card printed with photograph/drawing/data. - CA can be done multiple times even by more than one teacher.
-An average will be taken for marks capturing. - LNB should be prepared in inter-leaf practical note book with date & Teacher's sign. - Project report (Presentation mandatory), Field report, Write-up, etc to be prepared separately.

-• A maximum of 4 students can present same topic of GD/seminar presentation, as a group or solo.
+- Identification could be done by using card printed with photograph/drawing/data/preserved specimen/permanent slide. - CA can be done multiple times even by more than one teacher.
+An average will be taken for marks capturing. - LNB should be prepared in inter-leaf practical note book with date & Teacher's sign. - Project report (Presentation mandatory), Field report, Write-up, etc to be prepared separately. - A maximum of 4 students can present same topic of GD/seminar presentation, as a group or solo.